Aenariss/DIP/content-blocking/README.md

 Not everything in the config is validated since there are many possible options (which may even be expanded in the future), so please do not change what you do not understand to not break the program.

 If you get an error with analysis-only, check your specified browser type matches the experiment logs (firefox experiment can only work with firefox logs and chrome vice-versa)

+The addresses in page_list.txt need to have "http(s)://" prefix to correctly open in Selenium!